 The global symbol of dementia awareness

 Minutes of Parish Council meetings can be seen under the relevant dates below.
-The minutes of the Annual Parish Assembly, held on 9 May 2013 are here.
+The minutes of the Annual Parish Assembly, held in May 2014 are here.

 The current minutes are listed below.
 To view previous year's minutes, click here

 Thanks to Mark Harding's work, the Parish Council first published its Emergency Plan in October 2007.
 Two (quite unlikely) risks have been identified: nuclear disaster at Devonport and the possibility of being snowed in.
 Kingston is not at risk of serious flooding.
 The Emergency Plan sets out the procedure for dealing with these risks, working alongside the emergency services organised by county, district and national government.